Boddingtons Brewery: Interbrew takeover

 In May 2000 the Whitbread Beer Company was acquired by the Belgian brewer Interbrew, which owned Stella Artois.
-At that time over ten percent of Boddingtons production was exported to some 40 countries worldwide, including China, the United States, Taiwan and the West Indies.
+At that time over ten percent of Boddingtons production was exported to 40 countries worldwide, including China, the United States, Taiwan and the West Indies.
 The Strangeways Brewery kegging facility closed in February 2003 with the loss of 50 jobs.
 In August 2003, amidst falling sales, Interbrew relaunched the cask product in the North West of England, with an increased strength.
 The relaunch was unsuccessful and the changes were reversed.

 In September 2004 the owners (now known as InBev) announced plans to close the Strangeways Brewery and move most production from Manchester to Magor in South Wales and Samlesbury, Lancashire, with the loss of 60 jobs.
 Two years earlier the brewery had employed 250 people.
 Boddingtons cask ale production, which accounted for less than 10 per cent of output, was moved to Hydes Brewery in Moss Side.
 The closure plan was made despite the company admitting the brewery was profitable but the brewery site had become a valuable property asset and was subsequently sold for £12 million to developers.
 A spokesman for the firm argued: "[The] building was built in the Victorian times and it is an old historic brewery but it was a victim of its age.
 It is an inflexible brewery – it can't bottle or can and customer needs have moved on".

 Production ended in February 2005 and the brewery was demolished in 2007.
 Bloomberg Businessweek described the move by InBev as "unsentimental".

 In May 2010 it was speculated in The Times that InBev (Anheuser-Busch InBev from 2008 onwards) would attempt to sell the Boddingtons brand to another brewer after its failed attempt to sell the UK rights to Bass ale.
 The newspaper was damning of what it perceived as InBev's mismanagement of the brand, which had "declined under AB InBev's hands.
 The brand was once a leading part of the old Whitbread Beer Company, but its fortunes had dwindled since the closure in 2005 of the Strangeways Brewery."

 In 2010 Boddingtons was the sixth-highest selling bitter in the United Kingdom, although sales had dropped by almost three-quarters since the takeover by Anheuser–Busch InBev in 2000.
 In July 2011 AB InBev's UK president Stuart MacFarlane claimed "We still believe in the brand" whilst admitting to not advertising the brand for five years, instead reaping the rewards of memories of earlier advertising.
 Contract brewing of Boddingtons Cask continued until March 2012 when production of the beer ended.

-Production was around 250,000 hectolitres in 2012, with around 80 percent of production destined for the UK market, and around 20 percent for export markets such as Taiwan, Singapore and the United Arab Emirates.
+Production was around 250,000 hectolitres in 2012, with around 80 per cent of production destined for the UK market, and around 20 per cent for export markets such as Taiwan, Singapore and the United Arab Emirates.